 - wood stain and wood gloss of your choice

-- Choose how large you want your table to be (keep in mind that it must work proportionally with your existing table's legs).
-The boards are sold 4'x8', but you can ask to have it cut down if you want smaller.
-IMPORTANT: You must get a board that has a veneer (such as birch) on one side.
+- Choose how large you want your table to be.
+(Keep in mind that it must work proportionally with your existing table's legs.)
+The boards are sold 4' x 8', but you can ask to have it cut down if you want it smaller.
+Note: You must get a board that has a veneer (such as birch) on one side.

-- Now take your 4 2' lengths of wood and glue them to the underside (non-veneer side) of your board in an open rectangle so that when the board is laid on top of the table, the table will fit reasonably snugly (doesn't have to be a tight fit, a little space OK) to prevent slippage.
-Measure carefully because you want it set on straight. (see diagram at right)
+- Now take your four 2' lengths of wood and glue them to the underside (non-veneer side) of your board in an open rectangle so that when the board is laid on top of the table, the table will fit reasonably snugly.
+It doesn't have to be a tight fit, a little space OK to prevent slippage.
+Measure carefully because you want it set on straight.
+(See diagram at right.)

 - Take the two 2" nails and nail the two 4" struts to the center of each of the two long struts running along the two longer edges of the board.
 (See diagram at right.)
 This will allow you to pivot each small strut and "lock" the board onto the table so that it cannot be tipped up accidentally.
 You will need to look carefully at your own table and think this through, making any adjustments necessary, as every table is different.

 - Place the board on the table, veneer side up, and measure the total edge of your board.
 Apply the wood edging tape, following the manufacturer's directions.
 (This is usually a process that involves ironing on the tape in order to dissolve the pre-applied adhesive.)

 - Transform your board and its new wood trim with a beautiful wood stain of your choosing.
 Again keep in mind the look and color of the existing table's legs.
 Can you stain those to match?
 We did!
 When you are happy with the color, finish it with two coats of polyurethane, gloss, or semi-gloss, again your choice of finish.
 (You can also buy stain and gloss all-in-one to save time.)